The Sandman Reader II: The Doll’s House

 November 1989

-After landing in England, Rose and Ross’s mother Miranda both visited with Unity at her care facility.
+After landing in England, Rose and Ross’s mother Miranda both visited Unity at her care facility.
 The interactions between those women centered on Unity convincing Miranda that she was her long-lost mother.
 During that visit, Rose had a run-in with the Hecate Witches who had been seen back in issue #2.
-The Witches continued their brief appearances for eagle-eyed readers, with Gaiman laying a subtle groundwork.
+The Witches continued their brief appearances for observant readers, with Gaiman laying a subtle groundwork.
 In this instance, they did warn Rose about both the Corinthian and Morpheus.

 Sandman #11: “Moving In”